-These measures relate only to post-PPA years.
+These amounts are determined without regard to the MAP-21 discount rate stabilization rules.
+They relate only to post-PPA years.
 PBGC's 4010 regulation waives reporting these measures with respect to pre-PPA plan years even if such plan year is included in a 4010 report for a 2008 information year (e.g., a July 1, 2007 - June 30, 2008 plan year for an employer with a calendar year fiscal year).
 71 of the 263 reported plans from the 2008 information year fall into this category.
 The aggregate information shown in the table above for 2008 relates only to the other 192 plans.
-Almost all filers were required to report at-risk funding targets for the 2009 and 2010 information years.
+Almost all filers were required to report at-risk funding targets for the information years after 2008.
 A few plans were not required to report at-risk funding targets because of delayed implementation dates for PPA (e.g., plans sponsored by defense contractors).